Towards Continual Expansion of Data Coverage: Automatic Text-guided Edge-case Synthesis: Experiment

 \paragraph{Evaluation metrics.} We evaluate the effectiveness of the prompt generation strategies using the mAP gain of the discriminative model after augmenting the dataset with synthesized samples.
-To specifically assess how well each method addresses the model's blind spots, we introduce a custom metric, named \textit{mAP w/o TP}, which is detailed in Appendix~\ref{sec: custom_metric}.
-This metric computes mAP exclusively on ground-truth annotations that were missed by the un-augmented discriminative model.
-A higher mAP w/o TP score indicates that the synthetic data more effectively improves the model's initial blind spots.
+This evaluation protocol allows us to directly quantify how much each augmentation strategy contributes to improving detection performance beyond the original training data.
+To explicitly assess how well each method addresses the model's blind spots, we introduce a custom metric, termed \textit{mAP w/o TP}, described in Appendix~\ref{sec: custom_metric}.
+In brief, this metric computes mAP only on ground-truth annotations that do not overlap with the True Positive predictions of the discriminative model trained on train-\textit{D} and naive v0, thereby focusing exclusively on previously misrecognized or challenging instances.
+A higher mAP w/o TP therefore indicates that the synthetic data more effectively improves the model's initial blind spots, rather than merely reinforcing patterns that the model has already learned.